How Does pH Affect Enzyme Activity? (Graph & Experiment)

 The graph of pH affects enzyme activity.

-How pH affects the protons?
+How does pH affect the protons?

 Hydrogen peroxide is very toxic to both the body and the environment.
 It needs catalase to break it down into water and oxygen.
 Catalase is found in all organisms that breathe oxygen.